realkemon/home/pages/etl_supply.md

 * ... the option to toggle the truck (in-)vulnerable.
 By default, the truck is invulnerable.
 To let Axis damage it, comment the line `setdamagable truck 0`.
 * ... an optional clip brush in the crane controls window to prevent TJ.
 This clip is enabled by default.
 To disable it, uncomment the line `setstate crane_controls_TJ invisible`.
 * ... the option to disable radio speakers.
 They are enabled by default.
 To disable, uncomment the lines `setstate radio_1_speaker invisible` and `setstate radio_2_speaker invisible`.
-* an option CP spawn for the Axis team.
+* an optional CP spawn for the Axis team.
 By default, the spawn is disabled.
 To enable it, uncomment the line `globalaccum 2 set 1`.

 Additions